openstack/openstack-manuals/doc/common/glossary.rst

    Load-balancing service (octavia)

-      The project that aims to rovide scalable, on demand, self service access to load-balancer services, in technology-agnostic manner.
+      The project that aims to provide scalable, on demand, self service access to load-balancer services, in technology-agnostic manner.

    Logical Volume Manager (LVM)